ctrueden/ctrueden.github.io/_posts/2004-12-17-internalized-norms.md

 * * *

-"There's a fine line between fishing and standing on the shore like an idiot."
+> There's a fine line between fishing and standing on the shore like an idiot.

-\--Steven Wright
+—Steven Wright